Eating Disorders Program at Zuckerberg San Francisco General Hospital & Trauma Center

 - When appropriate following evaluation, evidence-based outpatient treatment (typically 6–9 months in length, initially weekly sessions) is provided in our clinic.
 Our clinicians collaborate closely with medical providers throughout treatment.

-- Close caregiver involvement is expected in all aspects of evaluation and treatment.
+- Close caregiver involvement is expected in all aspects of evaluation and treatment when possible.

 - If ongoing treatment for other presenting concerns (e.g., anxiety) is indicated following specialty eating disorder treatment, youth may be referred back to referring provider when mutually agreed upon.